 The Secretary of State’s office doesn’t allow you to make any changes to your assumed name certificate after it has been filed, even if it’s to correct a mistake or change an address.
-If you need to change or cancel your DBA name application, you must complete an Abandonment of Assumed Name Certificate and file it for $10.
-Then, you need to submit a new Assumed Name Certificate with a $25 fee.
+If you need to change or cancel your DBA name application, you must complete an Abandonment of Assumed Name Certificate and file it for a small fee.
+Then, you need to submit a new Assumed Name Certificate with the normal required fee.

-You only need a DBA name for your Texas business if you plan to operate under a name that is different from your legal surname, a partner’s legal surname, or an entity’s legal name.
+You only need a DBA name for your Texas business if you plan to operate under a name that is different from your business’s legal name.

 In Texas, the phrases “DBA name,” “fictitious name,” and “assumed name” are all interchangeable.
 It’s important to note that this isn’t true for every state, though.

 No, if you use your own name for a sole proprietorship, you don’t need a DBA name in Texas.
-However, if you plan to operate under a name that’s anything different from your surname, you will need to apply to use a DBA name.
+However, if you plan to operate under a name that’s anything different from your legal name, you will need to apply to use a DBA name.